 There are two car parks at Eastern Beach.
 The car parks are around 200 meters apart and are unsealed.
 Car Park 1 is medium-sized while there are more spaces in car park number 2.

-You will find toilets and showers at the car park 1 area.
+You will find bathroom facilities such as toilets and showers at the car park 1 area.
 There are no toilets at the car park 2 Eastern Beach.

 Facilities at Eastern Beach:

 There is a bbq area with hotplates and picnic tables.
 It is a good location to go to the beach and have a picnic or bbq while you are there.
 There is a children’s playground with enough equipment to keep kids entertained.